 Where it is determined that a pupil does have a SEND, parents will be formally advised of this and the child's name will be added to the SEND register.
 The aim of formally identifying a child with SEND is to help school ensure that effective provision is put in place and so remove barriers to learning.
-The support provided consists of a four - part process:
+The support provided consists of a four - part process known as the Graduated Approach and includes:

 - Assess

 - Plan

-- ۰Do
+- Do

 - Review